QianZhang21/pyhtstack2d-master/Documentation.md

            overwrite=False, skip_xy_rev=True).batch_stack()
 ```

+> **Note:** The rotation is a pseudo-rotation that only rotates the atomic coordinates and only facilitates stacking.

 ### 4.2.4. `pyhtstack2d.buildbilayer.TransLattice`

 This module provides a class for transforming the lattice, such as converting a hexagonal structure to an orthorhombic structure, or constructing a non-integer supercell.